What is dislocation of the shoulder?

-- Your shoulder can dislocate in several ways, including: forward and downward dislocation and backward dislocation.
+- Your shoulder can dislocate in several ways: forward and downward dislocation, and backward dislocation.

 - A dislocated shoulder is very painful.

-- If you had a dislocated shoulder in the past, you are at greater risk for having it occur again.
+- If you had a dislocated shoulder in the past, you are at greater risk for having it happen again.